Frequently Asked Questions

 However, you will have to carry anything you choose to bring with you on the walking portions of the Pilgrimage, such as a water bottle, rosary, or extra snacks.
 Additional drinks will be available in the support vehicle as we make stops.

-Pilgrims should bring their own light snacks if they wish to eat during the day.
-Dinner will be provided Friday night and a light breakfast (muffins, bagels, granola bars) on Saturday will be provided as well.
-It's possible we may have a dinner at the conclusion of the pilgrimage on Saturday evening.
+Pilgrims should bring their own light snacks if they wish to eat during the day, including lunch on Saturday.
+Dinner will be provided Saturday night and a light breakfast (muffins, bagels, granola bars) on Sunday will be provided as well.
 Some snacks and water throughout the pilgrimage will also be available.
 Participants are encouraged to bring other provisions as desired or as dietary needs require.

 We cannot make special accommodations for special dietary needs.
 If you need to bring your own food, you may leave it at our lodging location or in the support vehicle.